Nachtfeuer/covid19/README.md

 > python visualize.py --help
 Usage: visualize.py [OPTIONS]

+  Visualizing covid19 data with matplotlib, panda and numpy.

 Options:
-  -w, --width INTEGER   width in pixels for the image  [default: 1024] -h, --height INTEGER  height in pixels for the image  [default: 768] --help                Show this message and exit.
+  -w, --width INTEGER   width in pixels for the image.  [default: 1024] -h, --height INTEGER  height in pixels for the image.  [default: 768] -c, --country TEXT    country as filter for the data  [default: Germany] --help                Show this message and exit.
 ```